mrjones2014/smart-splits.nvim/README.md

 You can use the package manager [TPM](https://github.com/tmux-plugins/tpm) to configure your Tmux setup:

 > [!NOTE]
+> It is recommended to _not_ lazy load `smart-splits.nvim` when using this integration.
+It depends on the plugin
+> setting the `@pane-is-vim` tmux variable, which won't happen until the plugin is loaded.
+>
 > Currently, jumping to the last viewed pane is not supported.
 Feel free to submit a PR for it!

 ```tmux